Eric-Gitau01/my-css-journey-repo/README.md

 # ME LEARNING CSS

-This is a simple learning journe for css
+This is a simple learning journey for css